 Charles received his Bachelor of Arts in English, philosophy and religion from Hampden-Sydney College; Master of Divinity in biblical, theological, historical, and pastoral studies, and Master of Theology in the history of Christianity from Union Presbyterian Seminary; and Doctor of Ministry in pastoral counseling and psychotherapy from Garrett-Evangelical Theological Seminary.

 His publications include George Buttrick’s Guide to Preaching the Gospel (Abingdon Press, August 2020) and Bone Dead, and Rising: Vincent van Gogh and the Self Before God (Cascade Books), a theological and psychological interpretation of Van Gogh’s life and art, as well as articles, essays, poetry, commentary, and educational curricula appearing in Pastoral Psychology(1)(2), Theology Today, The Journal of Presbyterian History, Adult Discovery, Christian Education Shared Approaches, Presbyterian Outlook, Self Psychology News, and Vox Populi: A Public Sphere for Poetry, Nature, and Politics.

 Charles lives in Asheville, North Carolina.
-He offers presentations and courses on the life and art of Vincent van Gogh, as well as book events for George Buttrick’s Guide to Preaching the Gospel.
+He offers presentations and courses on the life and art of Vincent van Gogh, as well as speaking engagements about George Buttrick’s Guide to Preaching the Gospel.
 For information visit the Events page.